A food lover’s tour of Kiama

 Locally Sourced Produce

 Fresh dairy products, fruit, vegetables, meats and seafood are grown, caught or cultivated in the hills, valleys and waters that surround Kiama.
 And luckily, there are plenty of providores who delight in bringing you a taste of these local ingredients.
 Silica, near Kiama’s Surf Beach is a big believer in the ‘home grown’ ethos, with its own local plot that nourishes many of its unique dishes.
 Meanwhile, Penny Whistlers and Diggies – both on opposite sides of Black Beach – each offer modern Aussie dining options that fuse local flavours.
-Otis Deli in Terralong Street brings plenty of plant-based options to the table (literally!) – as does Perfect Break Cafe, a surfboard smorgasbord in Gerringong.
+Daily Grind Coffee Roasters is open to sample freshly roasted, seasonal, single origins and some awesome cafe blends.
+You can even view the magic of roasting from the upstairs cafe.
 More into DIY dining?
 Butcher’s Nook in Kiama serves up fresh cuts, while on Wednesdays you can head to the Kiama Farmers’ Markets to fill up on breads, cheeses, fruits and so many more picnic or pantry staples from the region’s friendly local growers!

 Image: Wildginger Kiama